Send performance metrics about Python code to Statsd

 - Return the currently configured StatsdClient.
 Returns the thread-local client if there is one, or the global client if there is one, or None.

-- Create a StatsdClient from a URI.
+- Create a StatsdClient from a URI, but do not install it as the global StatsdClient.
 A typical URI is statsd://localhost:8125.
 Supported optional query parameters are prefix and gauge_suffix.
 The default prefix is empty and the default gauge_suffix is .<host_name>.
 See the StatsdClient documentation for more information about gauge_suffix.

-Python code can send custom metrics by first getting the current StatsdClient using the statsd_client() method.
+Python code can send custom metrics by first getting the current StatsdClient using the statsd_client() function.
 Note that statsd_client() returns None if no client has been configured.

 - Record timing information. stat is the name of the metric to record and value is the timing measurement in milliseconds.
 Note that Statsd maintains several data points for each timing metric, so timing metrics can take more disk space than counters or gauges.